 Learning is assessed in a variety of methods to prepare you for study at university.
 This may include an extended essay, timed assessments under controlled conditions and report writing.

-Choose to follow with degree-level study across a range of social sciences, to enable you to progress into a career in politics and government, international relations, history, social sciences, criminology, sociology or psychology.
+Choose to follow with a degree-level qualification or a career in politics and government, international relations, history (general, modern and ancient), social sciences, criminology, sociology, psychology, or anthropology amongst others.